-About sound cards
+About audio cards

-Some IBM Aptiva PCs come with a sound card already installed.
+Some IBM Aptiva PCs come with an audio card (also called a sound card) already installed.

-Many software programs use the sound card for sound effects and music.
-The sound card processes audio data files and works with the CD-ROM drive to play audio compact discs output from another device, such as a stereo receiver or tape recorder.
+Many software programs use the audio card for sound effects and music.
+The audio card processes audio data files and works with the CD-ROM drive to play audio compact discs.

-Most sound cards have the following connections:
+Most audio cards have the following connections: